The Computed Tomography (CT) scan department is located in the basement, adjacent to the x-ray department.

 In Contrast CT, the exposure is 10 mSv or in other words, it is like doing 15 abdomen X-rays.

 Your doctor will ensure that your serum creatinine (blood test to know the function of the kidneys) is normal before recommending this test.
 If you have borderline kidney function or established kidney failure, I.V. contrast injection should not be done and alternate tests may be recommended.
-If you are diabetic or have history of contrast allergy, please inform your doctor.
+If you are diabetic or have a history of contrast allergy, please inform your doctor.
 However oral/rectal contrast can be given.

 Sometimes yes, based on the CT findings your doctor may ask for further tests that can help in planning your treatment.